Brain-Like Processing Pathways Form in Models With Heterogeneous Experts: Discussion

 \subsection{Limitations and Extensions}

 There are several ways to expand our investigations. \textbf{On the neuroscience side}, our architecture introduces a new way of modeling multi-region interactions of the brain, but some key architectural characteristics are not yet taken into account.
 Most importantly, the primate brain has large loop structures which would allow signals to return to a region \cite{achterberg2023building}.
 Our architecture only allows a forward progression of signal and does not allow signals to be routed back to earlier layers.
-At the same time, while our analyses demonstrated a link between experts and cortical and subcortical regions, we have not linked the router component of our HMoE layers to the brain.
-While it would likely be implemented through thalamic nuclei \cite{sherman_role_2002} or predictive coding mechanisms \cite{gabhart2023predictive}, we do not make an explicit link. \textbf{On the ML side}, our training setup currently focuses on solving relatively simple tasks with a small model.
+At the same time, while our analyses demonstrated a link between experts and cortical and subcortical regions, we have not linked the router component of our HMoE layers to a specific component of the brain.
+Potential options are discussed earlier in \cref{sec:discussion}, we do not make any explicit comparison to brain data yet. \textbf{On the ML side}, our training setup currently focuses on solving relatively simple tasks with a small model.
 To see whether our complexity-aware routing and load-balancing measures scale to larger networks, we would need to train larger models on more difficult tasks.
 Lastly, \textbf{on the identification of pathways}, we currently rely on three independent tests to see whether a model contains pathways.
 Future investigations would ideally identify one specific metric to quantify the degree to which a Mixture-of-Experts architecture has formed pathways.